ros2/rosbag2/docs/design/rosbag2_playback_time.md

 The `Player` must register a `JumpHandler` with the `Clock` - so that when a jump occurs, the current message playback queue can be invalidated and re-enqueued according to the new starting time.

+### Synchronizing rosbag2 playback

+As a consequence of this design, it is possible to synchronize the playback of multiple rosbags, by setting one to publish with `--clock`, and the others to listen with `--use-sim-time`.
+This feature is useful if for example bags were recorded for different topic selections, in the same time range.

 ## Implementation Staging